Abhi011999/kenzo_goodix/README.md

 - The right-most digit will consist of these four digits - `0` or `4` or `8` or `c`, and that's how you will determine which octet (hex-code) to look.
 - `0` means first octet, example by above dump - `e1 03 18 aa`,
 - `c` means fourth octet, example - `45 e7 ff 97`, etc.
 - After we have found the line and the octet, we will move onto making sure we have found right line.
-If you look at the obdump's hex-code in reverse by two characters taken together, you can see that they are similar to the hex-codes in the hex-dump.
+If you look at the obdump's hex-code in reverse with two characters grouped together, you can see that they are similar to the hex-codes in the hex-dump.
-- Like `f85e8000` in reverse with two characters taken together is `00 80 5e f8`, which is in second octet as the last digit `4` of the byte address in objdump mentions it.
+- Like `f85e8000` in reverse with two characters grouped together is `00 80 5e f8`, which is in second octet as the last digit `4` of the byte address in objdump mentions it.
 Hence Verified !
 - Now we will replace the octet with `no-op`'s hex-code, which is `1f 20 03 d5`, equivalent to `d503201f` in objdump's hex-code.
 - Replace all the required octets with above `1f 20 03 d5` by following above steps and we are done hex-editing !